jamescurran/jamescurran.github.io/_posts/2008-12-22-men-amp-women-amp-careers-in-it.md

 I suspect that high school biology and social studies classes help us appreciate the skill of doctors and lawyer.
 As far as I know, HS classes on computers are largely limited to using MSWord and Excel --- teaching us to appreciate the secretaries we don't have anymore.

-So, should high schoolers by required to take a semester in programming   That would be nice, but I figure if you add a required course, that means you'll have to drop an existing required course, and I'm not sure what I'd give the heave-ho to.
+So, should high schoolers by required to take a semester in programming?
+That would be nice, but I figure if you add a required course, that means you'll have to drop an existing required course, and I'm not sure what I'd give the heave-ho to.
 What's more, programming isn't even my top choice for course that all should be part of the basic curriculum --- recent event have shown that that clearly needs to be a course in Personal Finance.